aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 ## Running Your Solver

 After storing docker images: `PROJECT_NAME:leader` (and for the cloud solver: `PROJECT_NAME:worker`) and placing at least one query file in your S3 bucket, you are ready to run your solver.
-[RBJ: these names are inconsistent?]

 Running the solver consists of the following steps: